Andrey-Shulga/XMLParser/README.md

 XML Parser
 ==========
-This program parse XML by DOM, SAX, StAX.
+This program at first parse XML by DOM, SAX, StAX then create XML from entity by JDOM.

-1. Read entity from XML.
+1. Read entity from XML uses DOM, SAX, StAX parsers.
-2. Write entity to XML.
+2. Write entity to XML uses JDOM.